FrontISTR/FrontISTR_manual/markdown_files/en/docs/analysis/analysis_03.md

 ## Overall Control Data

+Individual header descriptions have been moved to the [new manual](https://frontistr-commons.gitlab.io/frontistr_documents/en/keyword_reference/index.html).
+Only overviews and data definition examples are provided here.

 ### Outline of Overall Control Data

 The overall control data is for defining the file name of the input/output files for FrontISTR.
 The features of the overall control data file are as follows.